Hyperbolic energy and Maskit gluings: Hyperbolic mass

 It should, however, be pointed-out that the gluing-in of an exactly hyperbolic region as in~\cite{ChDelayExotic} is \emph{not known} to lead to a metric with well defined mass-aspect tensor in the region where the deformation of the metric is carried-out, so that in our analysis below we have to use \eqref{29VII21.1}.

-The difference in the mass formulae between the boundary-gluing of Section~\ref{s2VII21.1} and that of \cite{ILS} is essentially notational, concerning the integration domains in \eqref{29VII21.1} and \eqref{29VII21.1asdf}.
+Some comments on the gluing of \cite{ILS} is in order.
+It turns out that the difference between the mass formulae for the boundary-gluing of Section~\ref{s2VII21.1} and that of \cite{ILS} is essentially notational, and concerns the integration domains in \eqref{29VII21.1} and \eqref{29VII21.1asdf}.
 Indeed, after the gluing construction presented in Section 4.2 of \cite{ILS} has been done, the boundary manifold there is obtained by removing discs $D(\epsilon_a)$ of coordinate radii $\epsilon_a$ from $\partial M_a$, and connecting the boundaries of the discs with a neck $S^1\times [0,1]$.
 (The radii $\epsilon_a$ are taken to be one in \cite[Section~4.2]{ILS}, which is due to a previous rescaling of the coordinates.)
 For the purpose of the formulae below let us cut the boundary neck $S^1\times [0,1]$ into two pieces $N_1:= S^1\times [0,1/2]$ and $N_2:= S^1\times [1/2,1]$, and let $\Omega_a = (\partial M_a \setminus D(\epsilon_a) )\cup N_a$.
 In the construction of \cite{ILS} each $\Omega_a$ comes naturally equipped with a constant scalar curvature metric which coincides with the original one on $\partial M_a \setminus D(\epsilon_a) $.
 The relative conformal factors $\psi_a$ are defined on the $\Omega_a$'s with respect to these metrics.
 We then have

 Whenever a mass aspect tensor is globally defined on the glued manifold, this last formula coincides with

 It should be clear how this generalises to the boundary-gluing of several three-dimensional manifolds.